STRHercules/BonghitsStardewMods/Mod Plans.md

 * For stage three, simply ignore flavor definition and create *[Fruity Mead Spritzer]*?
 This option is kinda lame considering previous stages.

 ### Carbonation
+* Use Particle Framework to add bubbles to carbonator machine?

-* Add machine that carbonates mead - create sparkling mead.
+* Carbonation machine - create sparkling mead.
 Additional second step in the mead refining process.
 Does not replace aging, works in tandem.

 * Currently using placeholder art for sparkling mead object